guyroutledge/atozcss/_drafts/2016-04-20-handy-sass-mixins.md

 		text-shadow: none;
 	}
 }
+@include selection( #000, #ccc );
 {% endhighlight %}

-## Form Placeholder
+## Form Input Placeholders

-Form placeholder selectors are similar to selection text in that the vendor prefixes in the selector mean each browser needs to be targeted separately.
+Form input placeholder selectors are similar to selection text in that the vendor prefixes in the selector mean each browser needs to be targeted separately.

 Here the placeholder styles can be defined once and passed to `@content` in each of the four input placeholder selectors.